Reverse Lending is Designed to Simplify your Finances

 We will then analyze all income sources – including pensions, Social Security, IRAs and 401(k) plans – as well as your credit history.
 An analysis will validate a budget that meets guidelines at how much money is left over after paying typical living expenses and decide whether to set funds aside to pay for future tax and insurance payments.
 If we determine that you won't be able to keep up with property taxes and hazard insurance payments, we are authorized to set aside a certain amount of funds from your loan to pay future charges.
 The amount set-aside will be based on the life expectancy of the youngest member.

 Loan Processing and Underwriting

 This determines the market value of the home.
 However, the final value is not established until our underwriters review the appraisal and approve it.

 After receiving all pertinent information from the homeowner and obtaining other required items, the loan package is submitted to our underwriters for final approval.
 It generally takes anywhere from 1-5 days to underwrite a loan.
 Underwriting involves verifying all information and making sure the loan complies with all laws and regulations.

 Once your loan has been approved, a closing (or signing) is scheduled with a title agent or attorney (depending on the state).
 We will confirm the payment plan with you, plus any requested cash lump sum agreed upon.
 Closing documents and final figures are prepared.

 You can receive the money all at once as a lump sum, in fixed monthly payments – either for a set term or for as long as you live in the home – as a line of credit, or as a combination of these.

-Life of Loan Issues
+Life of Loan Information